Image of sign that says Ohio Welcomes You

 Homeschool Notice Letter

 You must notify your child’s school of your intent to homeschool annually.
-The notification needs to be sent before August 30th annually or five days before withdrawing if you are homeschooling in the middle of the year.
+The notification needs to be sent before August 30th annually or within five days of withdrawing if you are homeschooling in the middle of the year.
 The homeschool notice letter should include:

 • Your name, address, and contact information